David Michôd: Early career: Short films and documentaries

 Michôd began his directing career in short films, with Ezra White, LL.B. in 2006 being one of the first to make an impact.
-In 2007, Michôd's short film Crossbow, a coming-of-age drama was premiered at Venice Film Festival and received positive response from critics.
+In 2007, Michôd's short film Crossbow, a coming-of-age drama was premiered at the Venice Film Festival and received positive response from critics.
 Afterwards, the film competed at number of film festivals and earned good reviews.
 The film also screened at Sundance Film Festival and won the Australian Film Institute Award for Best Screenplay in a Short Film.

 In 2008, Michôd directed another short film, Netherland Dwarf, which also screened at Sundance Film Festival and Berlin International Film Festival and earned positive reviews from critics.
 The same year, Michôd co-directed Solo, a documentary film with Jennifer Peedom.
 It depicts the fatal journey of Australian adventurer Andrew McAuley who went on a solo kayak crossing from Tasmania to New Zealand.
 The documentary received a positive response upon release, with Empire rating the film five stars: "As a tribute to a man – and man's – insatiable search for adventure, it's unforgettable."
 In 2009, Michôd directed Inside the Square, a 30-minute behind-the-scenes documentary on the making of 2008 film The Square directed by Nash Edgerton.